 Kin Chau - Violin and Viola

-Kin Chau, violin and viola, has made numerous appearances in the United States, Canada and the far-east as an active soloist, recitalist, chamber musician, and concertmaster.
+Kin Chau, violin and viola instructor, has made numerous appearances in the United States, Canada and the far-east as an active soloist, recitalist, chamber musician, and concertmaster.
 She has been heard on the Irish Public Radio, RTHK Classical Music Radio, Wisconsin Public Radio and has appeared on Hong Kong Television Broadcasting Ltd. Hong Kong TVB Pearl Channel, QDTV National Television in Qing Dao, as well as Lanzhou National Television.
 Ms. Chau has collaborated with Stuart Canin, Stephen Kates, Donald McInnes, Milton Thomas and the Vedehr Trio among others in various music festivals such as the International Music Festival in Taipei, Taiwan.
 Her recent engagements include collaborations with Artists from Columbia Management Inc. in chamber music series in the cities of Boston, New Haven and New York as well as a touring in the People's Republic of China.

 Ms. Chau has been awarded prizes at numerous competitions including the Grand Prize in the Artist of Tomorrow Competition in Los Angeles, Grand Prize in the Hong Kong Music Festival Competition, the Jascha Heifetz Award, the Award for Distinguished Solo Performance at the Santa Barbara Music Festival, the University Fellowship Award at Yale University and the University of Southern California Concerto Competition.